 The Commission appoints the members of the Peer Review Committee, all of whom are volunteers, and it designates the Chair and one or more Vice Chairs.
 The Commission determines the number of persons in each circuit necessary to conduct the volume of peer review meetings.
 One-third of that number are non-attorney residents and two-thirds are attorneys who maintain offices for the practice of law within that circuit.
 The term of each member is two years.

 Upon completion of an investigation, Bar Counsel recommends to the Commission one of various actions, which the Commission may approve or disapprove, or files with the Commission a Statement of Charges with an election for peer review.
 Peer review panels hold informal meetings with Bar Counsel, the complainant and the attorney and recommend action to the Commission, which it may approve or disapprove.
-The actions which Bar Counsel or the peer review panels may recommend to the Commission include dismissal or termination of a complaint (with or without a warning) in accordance with Md.
+The actions which Bar Counsel or the peer review panels may recommend to the Commission include dismissal of a complaint (with or without a letter of cautionary advice or a letter of admonition) in accordance with Md.
 Rule 19-715; a Conditional Diversion Agreement in accordance with Md.
 Rule 19-716; a reprimand in accordance with Md.
-Rule 19-717 or the immediate filing of a Petition for Disciplinary or Remedial Action in accordance with Md.
+Rule 19-717; permanent retired status in accordance with Md.
+Rule 19-717.1; or the immediate filing of a Petition for Disciplinary or Remedial Action in accordance with Md.
 Rules 19-721, 19-722 or 19-723.
 A reprimand issued by the Commission is public and open to inspection pursuant to Md.
 Rule 19-707.

-Petitions for Disciplinary or Remedial Action are filed by Bar Counsel in the Court of Appeals.
-The Court of Appeals designates a circuit court judge to hold a hearing and make findings of fact and conclusions of law.
-The matter is then transmitted back to the Court of Appeals for oral argument and final disposition.
-The Court of Appeals may order disbarment, suspension, reprimand, inactive status, dismissal or a remand for further proceedings.
+Petitions for Disciplinary or Remedial Action are filed by Bar Counsel in the Supreme Court of Maryland.
+The Supreme Court designates a circuit court judge to hold a hearing and make findings of fact and conclusions of law.
+The matter is then transmitted back to the Supreme Court for oral argument and final disposition.
+The Supreme Court may order disbarment, suspension, reprimand, inactive status, dismissal or a remand for further proceedings.